 - Fire Certificate – This requires a local fire department inspection.
 Your equipment must be safety certified, whether electric, propane, generator, etc. If you purchase your truck new and/or have it retrofitted, the vehicle supplier should already know these requirements and have it ready for this inspection.

 This is the beauty of a mobile food truck business!
 You can park it almost anywhere you are invited.
-Look for opportunities including local festivals, schools, neighborhood events and more.
+Look for opportunities like local festivals, schools, neighborhood events, and more.

 Festivals can be some of the most profitable (and least profitable!) locations for the mobile food truck business.
 Kyle mentions that some festivals can be packed with customers, with 200 people standing in line.
 On the other hand, based on weather or other circumstances, they can also be dead and cause you and your food truck to take a financial loss.